 - I drop things all the time.
-Simple tasks such as opening a bottle of water, or jars with lids, I'm no longer able to do with ease.
+Simple tasks such as opening a bottle of water, jars, I'm no longer able to do.

-However, the worst part of my PSS is how my brain has been affected.
-My memories have become vague (I don't recall my wedding or the birth of my beautiful daughter), I have trouble remembering information (names and numbers.
+However, the worst part of my PSS has been how my brain has been affected.
+My memories have become vague.
+I don't recall my wedding or the birth of my beautiful daughter.
+I have trouble retaining information such as names and numbers.
 My word recall is horrible.
 I used to be able to talk to anyone, now I'm nervous and shy and always feel I have to explain why I'm slower at discussions or to ask people to be patient with me.
-I loved emercing my self in books - but I can't as I have to read each page multiple times to get my mind to comprehend what I just read.
-Filling out forms is so hard for me to do.
-I struggle to make complete sentences that make any sence.
-I repeat myself saying the same things to the same people, over and over again.
+I loved emercing my self in books - but I can't now as I have to read each page multiple times to get my mind to comprehend what I'm reading.
+I struggle with forms and repeat myself.

 It is overwhelming and makes for long and difficult days.
-When I was discharged from the hospital, I had no idea I had sepsis/septic shock.
-I have only recently learned the symptoms I'm experiencing is not just happening to me but others who have lived through Sepsis.
+When I was discharged from the hospital, I had no idea I had suffered sepsis/septic shock.
+I have only just learned that the symptoms and complications I have been experiencing are not just happening to me but to so many others who have lived through Sepsis.
 I found this out by reaching out to other survivors and advocating for myself.